-From the perfectly casted actors and actresses, to the beautiful set, and amazing scripts, Gilmore Girls entertained the masses.
+From the perfectly casted actors and actresses, to the beautiful setting, and amazing scripts, Gilmore Girls entertained the masses.
 It made people laugh, cry, cheer, hope, dream, and fall in love.

 For Christmas one year, the Hubs surprised me with the entire series in this ultimate box set and every so often, I get in the mood for a marathon.
 I don’t know how many times I’ve watched the entire seven seasons, but I’m guessing the number is in the teens or twenties.

 I can’t help it, I love the show.
-I get caught up in the small town life and start dreaming of a life lived in Stars Hollow.
-Even though the set was in Los Angeles at the Warner Bros studio in the back lot, the recreation of the beautiful seasons of Connecticut just make me want to move there.
+I get caught up in the small-town life and start dreaming of a life lived in Stars Hollow.
+Even though the set was in Los Angeles at the Warner Bros studio in the back lot, the recreation of the beautiful seasons of Connecticut just makes me want to move there.